Should You Use Humor at Tradeshows to Promote Your Products?

 Key #4: Repetition counts.

-Remember, consumers need to hear a message at least six times before they’ll recall it easily.
+Remember, consumers need to hear a message at least five times before they’ll recall it easily.
 The trick is to keep the presentation fresh while the message remains constant.
 Comedians world-wide will tell you that humor is a tough business.

 If you’ve invested tons of time and money in your humor campaign and plan to extend your efforts with marketing your tradeshow display exhibits, you need to know these three things: